At least the Financial Times now has come clean about its hostility to gold – as well as to free markets and elementary journalism.

 Also in fairness to the FT, most monetary metals mining companies don't care, or pretend not to care, about the suppression of the prices of their products.

-But then mining companies are terribly vulnerable to governments for their mining permits, royalty requirements, and enforcement of environmental regulations, and to their bankers, most of whom are formally government agents in financial markets.
+But then mining companies are vulnerable to governments for their mining permits, royalty requirements, and enforcement of environmental regulations, and to their bankers, most of whom are formally government agents in financial markets.

 Do they fear not getting invited to the Bank of England's Christmas party?
 Or is it the revelation that the conventional wisdom on which Wolf bases his pontification is a bit off?